felixdulfer/ngx-mat-period-picker/projects/ngx-mat-period-picker/README.md

 # ngx-mat-period-picker

-A flexible Angular Material period picker component that allows users to select start and end periods with support for "present" periods.
+A Angular Material period picker component that allows users to select start and end periods with support for "present" periods.

-## Features

-- **Year/Month Selection**: Pick specific years and months or just years
-- **Period Picker**: Select start and end periods with optional "present" toggle
-- **Flexible Layouts**: Support for both flex and grid layouts
-- **Configurable Widths**: Fixed width, full width, or custom width options
-- **Base Year Configuration**: Set default year ranges for better UX
-- **Responsive Design**: Mobile-friendly with responsive breakpoints
-- **Angular Material Integration**: Built with Angular Material components
-- **Standalone Components**: Modern Angular standalone component architecture

 ## Installation